Sometimes your room is just too small for placing a regular mattress, and there’s really nothing you can do about it.

 Reclining Chair: Healthy Pick

-The first mattress alternative I want to present to you is a reclining chair.
+The first mattress alternative I want to present to you is a reclining chair designed for sleeping.
 Many of you probably have one in the living room and use it to watch TV shows.

 Surprisingly, recliners can make a good sleeping spot for many reasons: